novuhq/novu/docs/docs/community/create-provider.md

 ---

 # How to Create Provider?
-All of our providers need to implement one or more of our provider interfaces, based on provider feature, from Email and SMS,
+All of our providers need to implement one or more of our provider interfaces, based on provider feature, from Email, and SMS through Direct, In-app, and push.

+For a provider template you can use our [GitHub Template][github-template].

 ## Email Provider